 Triptan agents: Usually more effective than over the counter formulations, and are used as needed.

 Note: While there are potential side effects of using these medications, there are also beneficial effects.
-Consequently, the treating physician will assess the side effect risks versus the benefits in controlling symptoms and improving quality of life (risk versus benefit ratio), before recommending treatment.
+Consequently, the treating physician will assess the side effects risks versus the benefits in controlling symptoms and improving quality of life (risk versus benefit ratio), before recommending treatment.
 If the patient has other medical conditions or using other medications, these are taken into account when prescribing medications.
-Patient is advised to take note of and report potential side effects to the treating physician.
+The patient is advised to take note of and report potential side effects to the treating physician.

 Maybe an option for people who do not benefit from standard therapy, mostly involves blocking of the trigeminal nerve.